dfeagans/Reference-Files/Reference/Blender.md

   - **Scroll Wheel** - Adjusts number of loop cuts.
 Can type a number to dictate number of sub-divides.
   - **e** = choose one specific edge (of the two) to inform the loop cut geometry instead of informing the shape by proportionally based on which edge it's closest to.
   - **f** = toggles which of the edges is being explicitely used to inform the loop cut profile.
 - **k** = knife tool.
 Cuts faces and puts down edges.
 Manual version of loop-cut... ish.
+Hitting "c" while in this mode "constrains" the tool to certain angles (vertical, 45°, and horizontal).
 - **f** = makes edge or face based on the vertex selection (2 = edge, greater than 2 = face).
 Effectively merges faces if you select multiple faces then hit f.
 - **Shift+e** = crease adjustment.
 Sharpens and makes line red.
 Avoid unless it's a really simple quick object.
 Better off using bevel probably.
 Reason's being: 1) Crease is Blender specific.
 So if you use it you can't export it and pass cleanly to other programs the way a pre-sub-d's mesh can be (they'd then apply sub-d in their program).
 2) creases use the length of the edges to inform, so if the edges are different lengths extending away from the actual break you are trying to sharpen the sharpness will vary unintentionaly.